qjerry0/SimulatedRetina/ReadMe.txt

 	c) the zoom y location (to get a point 1/4 from the top of the screen, enter 0.25)
-	Note: Zooming can also be done with the mouse, but it is painfully slow c - allows the user to save the image currently displayed on the window
+	Note: Zooming can also be done with the mouse, but it is painfully slow c - allows the user to save the image currently displayed on the window b - changes the background color to black w - changes the backgorund color to white g - changes the background color to gray

 ========================================================================